DeamonDev/tyrian-url-dsl-routing/README.md

 5. `/user` with query parameter `age` (also meant to be `Int`).

 All the other URLs are redirect to custom `notFound` page.
+Besides of routing I also added two simple subcomponents to show how to modularize application.

 ## Setup instructions